Sustainability in raw material extraction

 Once the natural resources have been extracted, renaturation will be undertaken in accordance with the specification in the final operating plan.
 In the large majority of cases, a remaining lake exists at the end once open-cast lignite mining has finished.
 The needs of future use after mining will be taken into account in the completion work, providing it has been agreed with future users before the mine was authorised.
 Underground coal mining has finally ceased in Germany since the end of 2018.
 After the cessation of hard coal extraction, the operator will withdraw from the operating buildings.
 Mechanical equipment, operating materials, pipelines and other operating equipment have to be dismantled and removed from the mine site.
 In addition, the isolation of mine fields and the backfilling of extraction holes may be necessary.
 Besides, waste must be disposed of properly.
 As a rule, the withdrawal from an underground mine site is followed by a rise in mine water.
 The mine water level must often be limited by removing excess water to avoid any risk to aquifers used to extract drinking water.
 This usually requires conversion work in mining shafts to be able to resume mine water extraction in due course to limit the rise in mine water.

 Land used for mining activities above ground shall also be properly reclaimed with due regard to the public interest.
 Here, too, operational facilities and equipment must be dismantled, provided that they are not to be used later for any other purpose.
-If the result of risk assessment indicates a need for remediation, any necessary remediation or safeguarding measures are planned and then implemented.
+If the result of a risk assessment indicates a need for remediation, any necessary remediation or safeguarding measures are planned and then implemented.
 Waste rock piles must also be made usable again so that they do no longer pose a danger even after filling of further material has stopped to enable a duly planned subsequent use.

 Any temporary storage or outside heaps created during mining operations are removed or recultivated.
 Once checks have been carried out to ensure that the soil is safe, waste that had accumulated in heaps since the start of mining is recultivated to form features such as landmarks and also to meet regional planning criteria.